Charles Frederick Havemeyer: Personal life

-His father died on April 26, 1897 and left an estate valued at $4 million.
+His father died on April 26, 1897, and left an estate valued at $4 million.

+Suicide

 On May 9, 1898, just ten minutes after playing with his son Teddy and while dressing for dinner, Havemeyer died from a gunshot wound in the head from a pistol at his home in Roslyn the age of 31.
 The suicide was never determined to be on purpose or an accident, although commonly believed to be an intentional suicide, no motive was ever determined.
 After a funeral at the Church of the Holy Innocents in Manhattan, he was buried at Green-Wood Cemetery in Brooklyn, New York.

 After his death, in December 1898, his widow gave birth to a second son, who she named after Charles.
 She later remarried to broker Frederick Ogden Beach Sr. (with William K. Vanderbilt as best man), who was known as "Beauty Beach" for his good looks, with whom she had two more sons.
 Later in February 1912, Camilla had her throat slashed at her Aiken home.
 Much to the surprise of both Camilla and Frederick, Beach was charged for attempted murder, although he was later acquitted.
 The culprit was never identified.